Noovolari/leapp/docs/contributing/aws_sso.md

 in the profile.
 That is why Leapp **takes care for you** of the authentication process, no matter what strategy do you plan to use.

-Because of this, Leapp allows AWS SSO to be compatible with AWS Cli V2 and many others libraries out there, because at the end of its process you'll have plain temporary credentials to use.
+Because of this, Leapp allows AWS SSO to be compatible with AWS CLI V2 and many others libraries out there, because at the end of its process you'll have plain temporary credentials to use.

 ## How Leapp integrates with AWS SSO under the hood